customer spotlight

 From farm to EV fleet

-OK Produce was provided a single point of contact for everything from grants and charging infrastructure to operations and maintenance, making the electrification process seamless.
+OK Produce was provided with a single point of contact for everything from grants and charging infrastructure to operations and maintenance, making the electrification process seamless.
 Weekly meetings between bp pulse and OK Produce ensured OK Produce could hand off all of the technical pieces, but continue to be an active participant in the electrification process.

 Phase one: Designed to scale